p6.JPG

 leoburd <* at *> media.mit.edu

-Prior to MIT, I was part of Microsoft's Global Learning Research team, directed a non-profit organization that built "computer and citizenship" schools in Sao Paulo slums, and was a key contributor to several initiatives that used digital tools to improve quality of life in different parts of the world.
+Outside of MIT, I have worked for groups such as the World Bank, Microsoft, and the Brazilian government.
+I have also coordinated a non-profit organization that built "computer and citizenship" schools in Sao Paulo slums, and was a key contributor to several international initiatives that use digital tools to improve quality of life.
+I currently direct Terravoz and do strategic consulting.

 Born and raised in Brazil, I have a BSc in Computer Science from the Technological Institute of Aeronautics (ITA), a MSc from the State University of Campinas (UNICAMP) on the design of software for educational activities, and a PhD from the MIT Media Lab on the development of technological initiatives for social empowerment.